IBMDevConnect/kube_ICP/Handson/Helm_Workshop.md

 ```
    Steps 5,6 is required if server version is not printed in step 4

-5. Execute ```bx cs clusters``` to get the list of clusters available in your account.
+5. Execute ```ibmcloud cs clusters``` to get the list of clusters available in your account.
 If there is no cluster reported then create one by login to Bluemix console.

-6. Execute ```bx cs cluster-config <cluster name>```,
+6. Execute ```ibmcloud cs cluster-config <cluster name>```,

    Replace <cluster name >  with your cluster name, received from step 4.1, Output of this command return the cluster name and environment setting need to be execute.

    Execute the export command in the output of cluster-config command.
    Example: ``` export KUBECONFIG=/Users/rameshpoomalai/.bluemix/plugins/container-service/clusters/mycluster/kube-config-hou02-mycluster.yml ```

 7. Execute the following command to initialize the helm service.
 ```helm init```